andrejcremoznik/WordPressBP/README.md

 ## Quickstart guide

-Once upon a time you had to do things manually.
-Nowadays the setup script will take care of (almost) everything.
+The setup script will take care of (almost) everything to get you started.
 Make sure you meet the system requirements above.